Trump knew plan for Pence to reject electoral votes was illegal but pushed it anyway

 Both Mr Eastman, the conservative law professor who promoted the plan, and the White House’s deputy counsel told the president the proposal was against the law, the committee’s hearing revealed.

-The hearing also heard that Trump supporters were infuriated by Mike Pence’s refusal to go along with the plan and that during the riot – when many were chanting “Hang Mike Pence” – some came within 40ft of him.
+The hearing also heard that Trump supporters were infuriated by Mr Pence’s refusal to go along with the plan and that during the riot – when many were chanting “Hang Mike Pence” – some came within 40ft of him.

 An informant told the FBI that members of the Proud Boys were willing to kill the vice-president.